rocicorp/replicache-quickstarts/README.md

 # reflect-todo

-This is a demo of an upcoming Replicache-as-a-service we are building.
+This is a demo of Reflect: an upcoming Replicache-as-a-service product we are building.

+The idea of Reflect is that you can get all the benefits of [Replicache](https://replicache.dev/) without having to build your own backend.
+Think of it like Firebase, but with multiplayer and offline support that actually works 😂.

-Currently the way you run this is "on-prem": you get yourself a Cloudflare account and upload the backend to your cloudflare account.
+Currently the way you run this demo is "on-prem": you get yourself a Cloudflare account and upload the backend (which is inside this repo) to your Cloudflare account.

-You don't have to know much/anything about the backend.
-It's more or less a black box.
+You don't have to know much/anything about how the backend works.
+It's a black box.
 And in the future, you won't have to run a backend at all, we will do that as a service that you manage via a CLI.
+Running it yourself just a temporary thing.

 ## Hacking Locally